The Adventures of Ozzie and Harriet: The Adventures of Ozzie and Harriet radio show

 When Red Skelton was drafted in March 1944, Ozzie Nelson was prompted to create his own family situation comedy.
 The Adventures of Ozzie and Harriet launched October 8, 1944, on CBS.
 It moved to NBC in October 1948, then made a late-season switch back to CBS in April 1949.
 The final years of the radio series were on ABC (the former NBC Blue Network) from October 14, 1949 to June 18, 1954.
 In total 402 radio episodes were produced.
 In an arrangement that exemplified the growing pains of American broadcasting, as radio "grew up" into television, the Nelsons' deal with ABC gave the network the option to move their program to television.
 The struggling network needed proven talent that was not about to defect to the more established and wealthier networks like CBS or NBC.

 The Nelsons' sons, David and Ricky, did not join the cast until the radio show's fifth year (initially appearing on the February 20, 1949, episode, at ages 12 and 8, respectively).
 The two boys were played by professional actors prior to their joining because both were too young to perform.
 The role of David was played by Joel Davis from 1944 until 1945 when he was replaced by Tommy Bernard.
 Henry Blair appeared as Ricky.
 Other cast members included John Brown as Syd "Thorny" Thornberry, Lurene Tuttle as Harriet's mother, Bea Benaderet as Gloria, Janet Waldo as Emmy Lou, and Francis "Dink" Trout as Roger.
 Vocalists included Harriet Nelson, The King Sisters, and Ozzie Nelson.
 The announcers were Jack Bailey and Verne Smith.
 The music was by Billy May and Ozzie Nelson.
 The producers were Dave Elton and Ozzie Nelson.
-The show's sponsors included International Silver Company (1944–49), H.J.
-Heinz Company (1949–52) and Lambert Pharmacal's Listerine (1952–54).
+The show's sponsors included International Silver Company (1944–49), Heinz (1949–52) and Lambert Pharmacal's Listerine (1952–54).

 Here Come the Nelsons feature film

 In 1952, the Nelsons starred with Rock Hudson in the Universal-International feature film, Here Come the Nelsons.
 The film depicted Ozzie as an advertising executive assigned to a campaign promoting women's underwear.
 The film, produced in the summer of 1951 while the radio show was on hiatus, opened theatrically on February 23, 1952.
-It also doubled as a pilot for the television series, as Ozzie wanted to see if his family would be as well accepted on film as they were on radio.
+It also doubled as a pilot for the television series, as Ozzie wanted to see whether his family would be as well accepted on film as they were on radio.
 The success of Here Come the Nelsons convinced him that Ozzie & Harriet's future was on the small screen, while continuing their weekly radio show.

 Television series

-Before the television series aired, Ozzie Nelson persuaded ABC to agree to a 10-year contract that paid the Nelsons whether the series was canceled or not.
-The unprecedented contract and Ozzie's insistence on perfection in the series' production paid off in the series' remarkable longevity.
+Before the television series aired, Ozzie Nelson formed his own film production company, Stage Five Productions, and persuaded ABC to agree to a 10-year contract that paid the Nelsons whether the series was canceled or not.